Netherlands–Poland relations: 20th century

 There were little to no formal connections until the World War II when Nazi Germany launched invasions on both nations.
 Being victims of Nazi brutality, Poles and Dutch shared common frontier fighting against the Nazis.
 Dutch prisoners of war were held alike Polish POWs in several German prisoner-of-war camps in Poland, including Stalag II-B, Stalag II-D, Stalag XXI-A, Stalag XXI-C, Stalag XXI-D, Stalag 327, Stalag 357, Stalag 369, Stalag 371, Stalag Luft III, Stalag Luft VII, Oflag VIII-C and Oflag XXI-C. 18 Dutch POWs escaped from the Oflag XXI-C camp in Ostrzeszów, most likely in cooperation with the Polish resistance.
 Dutch people, alongside Poles and other nationals, were also among the prisoners of the particularly notorious Nazi German camps in Żabikowo, Miłoszyce, Brzeg Dolny, Świecko and Słońsk.
 The 1st Polish Armoured Division joined as part of the Allies led by the United Kingdom participated in Dutch liberation war against Nazis, and was praised for its valiant efforts on its fight to free both Poland and the Netherlands.

+Liberation from German occupation by Polish troops is particularly strongly remembered in Breda.
+In Breda, there is a Polish military cemetery, where Polish general and war hero Stanisław Maczek is buried, a tank monument, the Polish Monument funded by the residents of Breda in 1954, the Chapel of Our Lady of Częstochowa, a plaque at the city hall, a stained glass window in a 15th-century chapel in the city center, the Maczek Memorial Breda, and two street names referring to Poland and General Maczek, and the anniversary of the liberation is commemorated in the city, also by supporters of the local football club NAC Breda.
+The city council or Breda granted honorary citizenship to all soldiers of the division.